 description property

-A fix object SHOULD contain a property named description whose value is a string describing the proposed fix.
+A fix object SHOULD contain a property named description whose value is a string containing a plain text message (§3.10.2) describing the proposed fix.

 NOTE: The purpose of the description property is to enable a result log file viewer to present the proposed fix to the end user.